simonmichael/hledger/hledger/hledger.m4.md

 - **`amountN` sets a specific posting's amount from one CSV field or arbitrary value.**\
   Assigning to `amountN` sets the amount of the Nth posting - and also causes that posting to be generated.
   N is most often 1 or 2 but can go up to 99, potentially generating a 99-posting transaction.
-  Posting numbers don't have to be consecutive; higher posting numbers can sometimes be useful with conditional rules, to ensure a certain ordering of postings.
+  (Posting numbers don't have to be consecutive; higher posting numbers can sometimes be useful with conditional rules, to ensure a certain ordering of postings.)

 - **`amountN-in/-out` sets a specific posting's amount from two CSV fields.**\
-  When the amount must be obtained from two CSV fields ("Debit"/"Credit", "Deposit"/"Withdrawal", "Money In"/"Money Out" or similar), assign those to `amountN-in` and `amountN-out` respectively.
-Or possibly the other way round, depending on signs.
-  Assigning to `amountN-in` and `amountN-out` sets the Nth posting's amount to whichever of the two CSV field values is non-zero.
+  When the amount is provided as two CSV fields - "Debit"/"Credit", "Deposit"/"Withdrawal", "Money In"/"Money Out" or similar - assign those fields to `amountN-in` and `amountN-out` respectively (or possibly the other way round, depending on signs).
+This will set the Nth posting's amount to whichever of the two CSV field values is non-zero.
   Some notes:

-  - Don't mix (1) `amountN` and (2) `amountN-in`/`amountN-out` in the same rules file.
+    - Don't mix `amountN` and `amountN-in`/`-out`.
+When you have one CSV amount field, use `amountN`.
+When you have two CSV amount fields, use `amountN-in`/`amountN-out`.
     - `amountN-in` and `amountN-out` are always used together, as a pair.
 Assign to both of them.
-  - They transform two CSV fields from the current CSV record into a single amount for the Nth posting.
-(They do not generate two separate postings.)
+    - They do not generate two separate postings; rather, they generate the Nth posting's single amount, from the value found in one or other of the two CSV fields.
     - In each record, at least one of the two CSV fields must contain a zero amount or be empty.
-  - hledger assumes these CSV fields contain unsigned numbers, and will automatically negate the -out value.
-(See also "Amount signs" below.)
+    - hledger assumes the two CSV fields contain unsigned numbers, and it will automatically negate the -out amount.
-  - This won't work for every two-amount-field situation; if you need more flexibility, use an `if` rule (see "Setting amounts" below).
+    - This variant can be convenient, but it doesn't handle every two-amount-field situation; if you need more flexibility, use an `if` rule (see "Setting amounts" below).

-The other variants are older legacy syntax, but still convenient sometimes, for simple transactions:
+The other two variants are older and considered legacy syntax, but can still be convenient sometimes:

 - **`amount` sets posting 1 and 2's amounts from one CSV field or value.**\
   Assigning to `amount`, with no posting number,

   - sets posting 1's amount (like `amount1`)
-  - sets posting 2's amount to the same amount but with opposite sign, and also converted to cost if it has a [cost price](#costs)
+  - sets posting 2's amount to the same amount but with opposite sign; and also converts it to cost if it has a [cost price](#costs)
   - can be overridden by `amount1` and/or `amount2` assignments.
 (This helps with incremental migration of old rules files to the newer syntax.)

 - **`amount-in/-out` sets posting 1 and 2's amounts from two CSV fields.**\
-  Similarly, `amount-in` and `amount-out`, with no posting numbers, are to `amount` as `amountN-in`/`amountN-out` are to `amountN`.
-Assigning to `amount-in` and `amount-out`:

-  - sets posting 1's amount to whichever of the two values is non-zero (like `amount1-in`/`-out`)
+  Assigning `amount-in` and `amount-out`, with no posting numbers, to two CSV fields reads whichever of the two values is non-zero as the amount, and then sets the first two posting amounts as above.
-  - sets posting 2's amount to the same amount but with opposite sign, and also converted to cost if it has a [cost price](#costs)
-  - can be overridden by `amount1-in`/`-out` and/or `amount2-in`/`-out` assignments.
-(This helps with incremental migration of old rules files to the newer syntax.)

-We usually recommend you use only one of these variants within a rules file, rather than mixing them.
+We recommend using only one of these variants within a rules file, rather than mixing them.
 And remember that a `fields` list can also do assignments, so eg naming a CSV field "amount" counts as an assignment to `amount`; if you don't want that, call it something else, like "amount_".

 In addition to this section, please see also the tips beginning at ["Working with CSV > Setting amounts"](#setting-amounts)  below.